launchdarkly/LaunchDarkly-Docs/apidocs/overview.md

 <blockquote>
     <h3><span>❗️</span>Modifying the Origin header causes an error</h3>
     <p>We validate that the Origin header for any API request authenticated by a session cookie matches the expected Origin header.
-The expected Origin header is <code>https://app.launchdarkly.com</code>.</p>
+The expected Origin header is `https://app.launchdarkly.com`.</p>
     <p>If the Origin header does not match what's expected, LaunchDarkly returns an error.
 This error can prevent the LaunchDarkly app from working correctly. </p>
     <p>Any browser extension that intentionally changes the Origin header can cause this problem.
-For example, the <code>Allow-Control-Allow-Origin: *</code> Chrome extension changes the Origin header to http://evil.com and causes the app to fail.</p>
+For example, the `Allow-Control-Allow-Origin: *` Chrome extension changes the Origin header to http://evil.com and causes the app to fail.</p>
     <p>To prevent this error, do not modify your Origin header.</p>
     <p>LaunchDarkly does not require origin matching when authenticating with an Access Token, so this issue does not affect normal API usage.</p>
 </blockquote>